Sunday, December 22, 2024

 Another benefit of using Burgundy wine in your beef stew is that it can help tenderize the meat.
 The acidity in the wine breaks down the proteins in the beef, resulting in a more tender and flavorful dish.
 Additionally, Burgundy wine is often used in French cuisine, so using it in your beef stew can give your dish an authentic French flavor.

-See also How To Reheat Beef Stew
+See also What Herb Goes With Beef Stew

 Exploring the different variations of beef stew with red wine